Agastya: Literature

-The shrine to Agastya at the Pothigai hill source of the river is mentioned in both Ilango Adigal's Silappatikaram and Chithalai Chathanar's Manimekhalai epics.
+The shrine to Agathiyar at the Pothigai hill source of the river is mentioned in both Ilango Adigal's Tamil epics Silappatikaram and Chithalai Chathanar's Manimekhalai.

 Similarly, the Sanskrit plays Anargharāghava and Rajasekhara's Bālarāmāyaṇa of the 9th century refer to a shrine of Agastya on or near Adam's Peak (Sri Pada), the tallest mountain in Sri Lanka (ancient Tamraparni), from whence the river Gona Nadi/Kala Oya flows into the Gulf of Mannar's Puttalam Lagoon.

 Martial arts

-Maharishi Agastya is regarded as the founder of Silambam, an Indian martial art from Tamil Nadu, and varmam, an ancient science of healing using varmam points for varied diseases which is also utilized by practitioners of the southern form of Kalaripayattu, an Indian martial art from Kerala.
-Murugan, the son of Shiva, is said to have taught varmam to Agastya, who then wrote treatises on it and passed it on to other siddhar.
+Agathiyar Mahamunivar is regarded as the founder of Silambam, an Indian martial art from Tamil Nadu, and varmam, an ancient science of healing using varmam points for varied diseases which is also utilized by practitioners of the southern form of Kalaripayattu, an Indian martial art from Tamilakam.
+Murugan, the son of Shiva, is said to have taught varmam to Agathiyar, who then wrote treatises on it and passed it on to other siddhar.